aidyp/adp/content/post/internet-explorer.md

 `11  ae-7.r21.sngpsi07.sg.bb.gin.ntt.net (129.250.7.65)  202.559 ms`

-there is a big jump in latency.This is the hop where our packet left the UK and headed out across the globe
+there is a big jump in latency.This is the hop where our packet left the UK and headed out across the globe.

 ### pinning the IP

-By running each IP from our `traceroute` output against a geo-ip service, we can get the longitude and latitude for each IP.
+By running each IP from our `traceroute` output against a geolocation service, we get the longitude and latitude for each IP.
 To make it easier to pin to the map later, I've re-indexed the IPs by letter.

 ```
 A | 31.55.187.188   | (51.5074, -0.127758)